RuntimeTools/javametrics/DESIGN.md

 ## Components
 ### Agent
-An Agent that stores data added via the API and emits data to receivers.
+`com.ibm.javametrics.agent` package implements an Agent that stores data added via the API and emits data to receivers.

 ### Javametrics API
 Javametrics provides a Java API to interface with the Agent.
 The interface in the `com.ibm.javametrics` package consists of: